Symphony No. 6 (Dvořák)

 Antonín Dvořák composed his Symphony No. 6 in D major, Op.
 60, B. 112, in 1880.
 It was premiered on 25 March 1881.
 It was originally published as Symphony No. 1 and is dedicated to Hans Richter, who was the conductor of the Vienna Philharmonic Orchestra.
 With a performance time of approximately 40 minutes, the four-movement piece was one of the first of Dvořák’s large symphonic works to draw international attention.
 In it, he manages to capture some of the Czech national style within a standard Germanic classical-romantic form.

 Background

-Dvořák’s Symphony No. 6 was composed for the Vienna Philharmonic.
-In order to understand the context in which he composed this symphony, the climate and reception of Dvořák’s earlier works in Vienna should be taken into consideration.
+This symphony was composed for the Vienna Philharmonic.
+In order to understand the context in which he composed it, the climate and reception of Dvořák’s earlier works in Vienna should be taken into consideration.